-- Build-to line for lots is an inflexible tool as circumstances are different for each lot and right-of-way widths vary substantially. - Even alignment of buildings ("street wall") will not be accomplished, and may not be desirable, as right-of-way widths vary. - 55 feet setback in VC-1 permits parking in front yard and does not promote pedestrian-friendly development.
+- Build-to line for lots is an inflexible tool as circumstances are different for each lot and right-of-way widths vary substantially. - Even alignment of buildings ("street wall") will not be accomplished, and may not be desirable, as right-of-way widths vary.
+In addition, Councilor Rodden feels that a 55 feet setback in VC-1 permits parking in front yard and does not promote a pedestrian-friendly development.